Community Partnerships Help Expand Access to Vital Medical Care

 Low-income adults and families, as well as those who lack, or have limited, health insurance, suffer the most from the immense gap in access to health care.
 Kaiser Permanente has long been committed to reducing health care disparities and promoting good health in the areas we serve.
 But we know we can’t do it alone.

 To make the most significant impact, we partner with community organizations and other institutions who share a common vision that everyone deserves access to timely health care, and to live a happy, healthy, and productive life.

 But good health involves more than going to the doctor’s office.
 We also collaborate with others to increase access to fresh, nutritious food; a good education; and safe, green parks to relax and play.
 Together we work to help make the healthy choice the easy choice – at home, work, and in our schools.

-Although many safety net clinics receive state and federal funding, they are locally organized and managed.
+Although many community clinics receive state and federal funding, they are locally organized and managed.
 Through collaboration, the clinics become better equipped to provide a consistent source of excellent care.

-Kaiser Permanente has worked with safety net clinics for many years to help develop effective ways to improve access to high-quality medical care for the most in need, including:
+Kaiser Permanente has worked with community clinics for many years to help develop effective ways to improve access to high-quality medical care for the most in need, including: